dkaratysh/playwright-conduit/README.md

 ✅ Notes

-- Auth is handled once and reused where applicable
+- Authentication is performed once and reused via storageState

 - API helpers are reused for setup and teardown